 Printmaking has a dedicated studio that opens to the hotworks courtyard.
 Within the studio space you will find a 62 x 39.5 Takach etching press, a Laguna 26 x 48 etching press, a Takach-Garfield 25 x 44 lithography press, a large Theimer vacuum platemaker exposure unit, and a plate cutter.
 There are also flat files for print and supply storage.

 Sculpture occupies multiple studio spaces.
 The common space for sculpture is a woodshop and 3D design studio that opens to the hotworks courtyard.
 Our shop features 1 - 10” sawstop table saw, 2 – 12” disc sanders, bandsaw, compound mitre saw, and an ample amount of space to store all of your favorite toys.
 Sculpture’s second space, a.k.a.
 The Hotworks, houses all of our metal fabrication equipment for both ferrous and non-ferrous metals.
 In this space you will find a sand muller for mold-making, a furnace with a 180lb crucible capacity, 3- blacksmith forges’, cutting torch, plasma cutter, 2 – silversmith torches, a centrifugal caster, burn out kiln, 4’ capacity slip roll, 3 – MIG welders, 1 – TIG welder, and so much more for jewelry and metalsmithing.

 Experiences Beyond the Classroom

-Graduates of the Art Studio program have moved on to top graduate programs in their fields of study and applied their skills and knowledge to starting their own businesses, to working as museum or gallery educators, and to promoting higher education.
+Graduates of the Art Studio program have moved on to top graduate programs in their fields of study and applied their skills and knowledge to start their own businesses, to working as museum or gallery educators, and to promote higher education.
 As an Art Studio major your options can range from fine art production to an array of opportunities that include Arts Administration and Management, Gallery Direction, Display Coordinator, Cultural planning and so much more.